How to Make a Wheat Bundle Thanksgiving Centerpiece

 By the way, taking the wheat bundle apart is a mess.
 There is a ton, a ton, of straight sticks that act as filler and support.
 Pieces of wheat fly everywhere.

-It’s amazing how many individual pieces of wheat and sticks make up 1 bundle.
-You definitely can make 2 bundles out of one.
+It’s amazing how many individual pieces of wheat and sticks make up one bundle.
+You definitely can make two bundles out of one.

-TIP: When you take the wheat bundle apart, lay down the newspaper first and spread it out.
-It’s also good to do it outside.
+TIP: When you take the wheat bundle apart, lay down newspaper first and spread it out to cover your work space and make it easy to clean up.
+It’s also good to do it outside – if it’s not windy!

 After I took my wheat bundle apart, I used less than half to make a smaller bundle for a project.
 To do that, I used jute twine to wrap around the new bundle.
 I recommend that approach.